YashIsTheBest247/YashIsTheBest247/README.md

 ## 🧭 About Me

-> *Passionate fullstack developer from India, sailing through the seas of AI, systems, and competitive programming.*
+> *Passionate fullstack developer from India, sailing through the seas of AI, systems, and development.*

 - 🔭 Currently working on **Project Groot**
 - 👨‍💻 All projects live at [portfolioemergence.vercel.app](https://portfolioemergence.vercel.app/)